serilog-mssql/serilog-sinks-mssqlserver/README.md

 _Requires configuration package version [**3.0.0**](https://www.nuget.org/packages/Serilog.Settings.Configuration/3.0.0) or newer._

 .NET Standard projects can call `ReadFrom.Configuration()` to configure Serilog using the [_Serilog.Settings.Configuration_](https://github.com/serilog/serilog-settings-configuration) package.
-This will apply configuration parameters from all application configuration sources (not only `appsettings.json` as shown here, but any other valid `IConfiguration` source).
+This will apply configuration arguments from all application configuration sources (not only `appsettings.json` as shown here, but any other valid `IConfiguration` source).
 This package can configure the sink itsef as well as `ColumnOptions` table features.
 See the [External Configuration Syntax](#external-configuration-syntax) topic for details.

-_NOTE:_ Although the configuration package can support many configuration sources (thanks to the extensions in the underlying Microsoft packages), for simplicity this documentation differentiates this from the .NET Framework-style XML configuration by collectively referring to this as JSON configuration, since that is the most popular usage by far.
-Support for the many other configuration sources is implicit.

 ### External using _Serilog.Settings.AppSettings_

-.NET Framework and .NET Standard projects can configure the sink from XML configuration by calling `ReadFrom.AppSettings()` using the [_Serilog.Settings.AppSettings_](https://github.com/serilog/serilog-settings-appsettings) package.
-This will apply configuration parameters from the project's `app.config` or `web.config` file.
+Projects can configure the sink from XML configuration by calling `ReadFrom.AppSettings()` using the [_Serilog.Settings.AppSettings_](https://github.com/serilog/serilog-settings-appsettings) package.
+This will apply configuration arguments from the project's `app.config` or `web.config` file.
 This is independent of configuring `ColumnOptions` from external XML files.
 See the [External Configuration Syntax](#external-configuration-syntax) topic for details.

 ## Audit Sink Configuration

 A Serilog audit sink writes log events which are of such importance that they must succeed, and that verification of a successful write is more important than write performance.
 Unlike the regular sink, an audit sink _does not_ fail silently -- it can throw exceptions.
 You should wrap audit logging output in a `try/catch` block.
 The usual example is bank account withdrawal events -- a bank would certainly not want to allow a failure to record those transactions to fail silently.

-The constructor accepts most of the same parameters, and like other Serilog audit sinks, you configure one by using `AuditTo` instead of `WriteTo`.
+The constructor accepts most of the same arguments, and like other Serilog audit sinks, you configure one by using `AuditTo` instead of `WriteTo`.

 * `connectionString`
 * `schemaName`